FMInference/FlexiGen/README.md

 ----------

 The high computational and memory requirements of large language model (LLM) inference traditionally make it feasible only with multiple high-end accelerators.
-FlexGen aims to lower the resource requirements of large language model inference in the high-throughput setting down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.
-The key technique behind FlexGen is to tradeoff between **latency** and **throughput**.
+FlexGen aims to lower the resource requirements of LLM inference down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.
+FlexGen trades off latency for high-throughput large-batch generation.

 The key features of FlexGen include: